Who is Singapore Psychological Society

 - To disseminate information about opportunities for professional work, and to make recommendations from time to time to members and to employers about desirable qualifications and remuneration.

 - To safeguard the professional interests of members and to support all legitimate efforts to extend the knowledge and professional expertise of members, whether by research, encouragement of the publication of reports, documents or books on psychology, by facilitating access to relevant material, or by any other legal means.

 - To liaise with organisations of psychologists elsewhere and with societies representing other professions, and to foster good relations with the public.

 - To lay down the requirements for membership of the Society and to maintain a register of members with details of their addresses, qualifications, appointments and experience.

 - To collect funds from membership fees, or donations; to keep proper account of such funds and to administer them in accordance with the Society's aim.

-- To do all that may be necessary and proper to protect the individual or general public against unsound practices, and to restrict the use of the term 'Psychologist' to Full members of the Society and to those whose qualifications are acceptable to the Society.
+- To do all that may be necessary and proper to protect the individual or general public against unsound practices, and to restrict the use of the term 'Psychologist' to members of the Singapore Register of Psychologists (SRP) and to those whose qualifications are acceptable to the Society.